-Once we've established which hands should be used, I just add one sign and phrase at a time.
+Once we've established which hands should be used, I just add one sign and phrase at a time, usually beginning with the chorus.
 I sing the phrase (sometimes posting that phrase on the board) and sign it.
 Then I discuss the sign (maybe give them a silly way of remembering it), show them the action, they repeat it without singing, then we sing the phrase while we sign it.
 Then add on - next phrase with the next sign.
 We'll sing that phrase while signing it.
 Then we'll sign and sing everything we've learned so far.
 Clear as mud? :)

 I like to try to have one song learned in ASL for the program.
 In the past, we've performed a song by only signing it, then repeating it with singing and signing.
 It's pretty neat!

 I've created a "Sign Language" label over on the right under the "Labels" section for quick reference.
 It includes any of my lesson plans I've taught using this method of teaching songs.